Why a Lamp Holder or Socket May Not Be Working

 - I replaced the lamp on the bad side twice, but only one light is side still not working.

 - The other side works just fine.

-This electrical wiring question came from: Don, a Homeowner from Lincoln, Nebraska.
+This electrical wiring question came from: Don, a Homeowner in Nebraska.

 Additional Comments: 1st time using

 How to Repair a Lamp Holder and Why a Lamp holder May Not Work